-A record of concern must be completed by staff via SIMS as soon as possible if any incident relating to e-safety occurs and be notified directly to the school's online safety officer.
+A record of concern must be completed by staff via MyConcern or Confide as soon as possible if any incident relating to e-safety occurs and be notified directly to the school's online safety officer.

 2. Pupils: E-Safety in the curriculum